trieu/leo-cdp-free-edition/README.md

 # Why is LEO CDP (Customer Data Platform) ?

-1. You need to do Advanced Data Analytics to understand Customer Insights
+1. You need to do Advanced Data Analytics with Jupyter Notebook to understand Customer Insights
-2. You need data segmentation for customer personalization and direct-marketing purposes
+2. You need to do Data Segmentation for Customer Personalization and direct-marketing purposes
 3. You need to optimize Customer Journey Map and Customer Experience (CX)
 4. You need an on-premises software solution to deploy in your private server and private cloud platform
 5. You want to build your own Customer Data Platform (CDP) for your digital business and digital transformation